ADVANTICS/documentation/charge-controllers/secc_generic/secc_bidirectional.md

 > [!UPDATE] {docsify-updated}
-# SECC Bidirectionality
+# MCS & BPT (ISO15118-20)

 ## Introduction

-The third version of ADVANTICS generic interface for SECC introduces an even more generic way of handling power transfer.
-This extended API provides new features more in line with bidirectional enabled standards, ISO15118-20 and CHAdeMO V2G in particular.
+The third version of ADVANTICS generic interface for our charge station controllers (SECC and SPCC) a generic way of handling power transfer fine-tuned for MCS and BPT applications.
+This API provides new features more in line with bidirectional enabled standards, ISO15118-20 and CHAdeMO V2G in particular.

 Based on charger configuration and vehicle parameters, the interface will select the operational mode and provide current limits to meet power transfer requirements.
 Version 3 of the interface provides improvements that made it easier to integrate, and are more user-friendly.